The Adjustment Bureau: Filming

 Writer/director George Nolfi worked with John Toll as his cinematographer.
-Shots were planned in advance with storyboards, but changed often during shooting to fit the conditions of the day.
-The visual plan for the film was to use a dolly or crane to keep camera movements smooth and employ a more formal style when the Adjustment Bureau is in full control, and to use hand-held cameras and allow things to become more loose when the Bureau is losing control.
+Shots were planned with storyboards, but changed often during shooting to fit the conditions of the day.
+The visual plan for the film was to use a dolly or crane to keep camera movements smooth and employ a more formal style when the Adjustment Bureau is in full control, and to use hand-held cameras and allow things to become looser when the Bureau is losing control.

 Original ending

 The climactic scene on the "Top of the Rock" rooftop observation deck of 30 Rockefeller Plaza was filmed four months after the completion of principal photography.
 According to Nolfi, the ending that had originally been shot featured "the Chairman":

-The Chairman was later revealed to have been portrayed by actress Shohreh Aghdashloo, who, in her 2013 memoir The Alley of Love and Yellow Jasmines, said Nolfi told her that Universal Pictures was to blame for the change to the ending.
+The chairman was later revealed to have been portrayed by actress Shohreh Aghdashloo, who, in her 2013 memoir The Alley of Love and Yellow Jasmines, said Nolfi told her that Universal Pictures was to blame for the change to the ending.
 She said in an interview with the Los Angeles Times:

 Music

-The score for the film was composed by Thomas Newman, and two songs by Richard Ashcroft appear on the soundtrack: "Future's Bright" (which was co-written by Newman) during the opening sequence and "Are You Ready?" during the end credits.
+The score for the film was composed and conducted by Thomas Newman, and two songs by Richard Ashcroft appear on the soundtrack: "Future's Bright" (which was co-written by Newman) during the opening sequence and "Are You Ready?" during the end credits.

 Religious themes

 Some reviewers identified Abrahamic theological implications in the film, such as an omnipotent and omniscient God, the concepts of free will and predestination, and elements from the descent to the underworld (a mytheme dating back at least to the story of Eurydice and Orpheus).
 Cathleen Falsani said that the Chairman represents God, while his caseworkers are angels.
-The director of the film, George Nolfi, stated that the "intention of this film is to raise questions."
+The director of the film, George Nolfi, stated that the "intention of this film is to raise questions".

 Release

+Theatrical

-The Adjustment Bureau had its world premiere on February 14, 2011, at the Ziegfeld Theatre on 141 West 54th Street in New York City.
-Writer/director George Nolfi was in attendance along with members of the cast, including Matt Damon and Emily Blunt.
-The film was released in theaters in the U.S. on March 4.
+The Adjustment Bureau had its world premiere at the Ziegfeld Theatre in New York City on February 14, 2011.
+The film was originally scheduled to be released on July 30, 2010, but was pushed back to September 17.
+In July 2010, Universal Pictures announced that the release date was pushed back again to March 4, 2011, because Damon had to promote his two other films, True Grit and Hereafter.